Nikkinoodl/FVM-Demo/README.md

 You are now ready to perform some computational fluid dynamics.
 Before you doing anything else, click the **[Precalc]** button.
 This does some preprocessing which makes the subsequent calculations much faster.

 For a first run, I recommend keeping the parameters in the boxes unchanged, except for **Calc Time**.
 If you have kept all the default values unchanged and the grid is the same granularity as shown, you should be able to get the soution to converge.
-However, I thinl it is always a good idea to do a trial run first and for this I would suggest setting **Calc Time** to, say, 0.1s.
+However, I think it is always a good idea to do a trial run first and so I would suggest setting **Calc Time** to, say, 0.1s.
 The program execution time should be fast (in the order of a few milliseconds).

 To perform a calculation simply click the **[Run]** button.